 Emergency Medical Services is a Health Science profession recognized by the American Medical Association.
-A competent member of this profession will recognize, assess, and manage medical emergencies under the direction of a physician and primarily provide pre-hospital emergency care to acutely ill patients by ambulance service and secondarily in other appropriate settings (such as hospitals).
-Midland College offers an associate degree (2 years) or individualized courses preparing students to write the National Registry of EMT's for Emergency Medical Technician (EMT) after the first eight (8) semester hours and the National Registry of EMT's exam for Paramedic after completion of EMT training and an additional 35 semester hours (12 months) of course work.
+A competent member of this profession will recognize, assess, and manage medical emergencies under the direction of a physician and primarily provide pre-hospital emergency care to acutely ill patients by ambulance service and secondarily in other appropriate settings, such as hospitals.
+Midland College offers an associate degree (2 years) in Emergency Medical Services and a Paramedic certificate.
+Midland College also offers individual courses (EMSP 1501 and EMSP 1160) preparing students to write the National Registry of EMT's exam for Emergency Medical Technician (EMT).

-The Midland College Paramedic program has been awarded initial accreditation by the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoA EMSP) through the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
+The Midland College Paramedic program has been awarded accreditation by the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoA EMSP) through the Commission on Accreditation of Allied Health Education Programs (CAAHEP).

 The degree and certificate in this field offered by Midland College and the courses needed to achieve these credentials are presented in the following sections.
-Students interested in this program should contact the Health Sciences Division office to obtain additional information and/or acquire a degree or certificate plan.
+Students interested in this program should contact the Health Sciences Division office to obtain additional information and a degree or certificate plan.

 Special Admission Requirements: The Emergency Medical Services program has a limited enrollment based on specific admission criteria.
-For information regarding the admission criteria, see the program brochure or the Emergency Medical Services program chair.
+The admission criteria for Emergency Medical Services programs are as follows: